Head of Faculty/Teacher in Charge: Mr B. Morrison, Mrs C. Breen.

 5. Students will sit an external exam based on the live performances they see throughout the year.

-Drama and Dance are subjects that are helpful in career choices involving: youth work, teaching, journalism, sales and marketing, and any communication-based career.
+Drama teaches key life skills that benefit students wanting to work in any industry that requires communication and collaboration.
+This includes youth work, teaching, journalism, sales and marketing, and any communication-based career.
 For talented students, there are growing opportunities in the film industry for actors, writers, dancers, choreographers, designers, and technical fields, such as costume, set, lighting design, and production.

 Actor, Art Director (Film, Television or Stage), Artistic Director, Film and Video Editor, Sound Technician, Author, Dancer, Entertainer, Film/Television Camera Operator, Journalist, Communications Professional, Editor, Make-up Artist, Director (Film, Television, Radio or Stage), Radio Presenter, Media Producer, Production Assistant (Film, Television, Radio or Stage), Private Teacher/Tutor, Television Presenter